rapulu/site/content/post/how-to-install-php7.4-on-ubuntu-18.04-and-20.04.md

 ---
 title: "How to Install Php7.4 on Ubuntu 18.04 and 20.04"
 date: 2020-06-06T14:31:12+01:00
+tags: ["ubuntu", "php"]
 draft: false
 ---

-PHP is a popular server scripting language known for creating dynamic and interactive Web pages.
+PHP is a popular server scripting language used for creating dynamic and interactive Web pages.
 PHP is widely-used programming language in the Web.
-Use the steps below to install PHP 7.4 on Ubuntu 20.04/19.04/18.04/16.04.
+Use the steps below to install PHP 7.4 on Ubuntu 20.04, 19.04, 18.04 and 16.04.

 ## Install PHP 7.4 on Ubuntu 18.04